kahmali/meteor-restivus/README.md

 ### Defining Endpoints

-The last parameter of Restivus.addRoute is an object with properties corresponding to the supported HTTP methods.
+The last parameter of `Restivus#addRoute` is an object with properties corresponding to the supported HTTP methods.
 At least one method must have an endpoint defined on it.
 The following endpoints can be defined in Restivus:
 - `get`